 Tim secured the machine on the table, saying “This table is perfect for this!”
 Next, he turned the dial to “1” and demonstrated how to move a fourth of our resting dough through the machine, cranking with one hand, holding the dough with the other.
 Soon I was participating.
 As I watched sheet after sheet of dough elongate and thin before my eyes, I kept exclaiming, “This is so fun!” to which Tim would laugh and say, “It is?”

 We cut the strips of dough into rounds and squares for ravioli, dolloping filling in the centers, brushing the ridges with water and layering matching sizes on top.
 The dough was so elastic, so everything you’d hope for in pasta dough, that I’m officially convinced einkorn is the way to go.

 For the stuffing, we combined ricotta, sundried tomatoes and capers, and the combination made every bite pop.
 Honestly though, when it comes to ravioli, I’m not picky—even plain ricotta would be good.

 Thanks to the food processor, the entire pasta-making process probably took two hours, total, from mixing dough to eating ravioli on our plates.
 And beyond being a fun kitchen project, it was something of a revelation, particularly done this way.

 The first time I made ravioli, I told Tim, it would probably be a while before I did it again.

 This last time, I couldn’t wait for the next opportunity.

-Homemade (Einkorn) Ravioli with Sundried Tomato, Capers and Ricotta — Made with a Food Processor!
+Homemade Einkorn Pasta in a Food Processor // Ravioli with Sundried Tomato, Capers and Ricotta

 Makes two to three dozen ravioli (dependent on the size you cut)